 Have provided significant leadership at the District and/or International level such as District Governor, District Committee Chair, District Conference, International Convention, Rotary Foundation or major Rotary International initiatives.

 Unlike other club awards the rationale used for previous awards the member may have received may be used as rationale for a potential Honoured Life Member recipient.
 As noted, service in other clubs and Districts is to be taken into consideration.
 Criteria for awarding a HLM could still be used for consideration for any of our other awards at any later time.
 If a Rotarian who has been awarded this honour ceases to be a Rotarian for whatever reason he/she does not lose the title, but the club will cease to pay the RI dues.
 Furthermore, he/she will not lose the right to attend or participate in club meetings, but cannot vote and may not hold office.
-A HLM may request to be retired as per section 9 of the RCWO by-laws.
+A HLM may request to be retired as per article 14, section 9 of the RCWO by-laws.

 There are two classes of Honoured Life Membership: “Honoured Life Member” and “Honoured Life Member (Retired).”
 Details on the privileges and responsibilities of Honoured Life Membership are specified in article 14, sections 8 and 9 of the bylaws.